kulshekhar/ts-jest/docs/user/config/tsConfig.md

 The `tsConfig` option allows you to define the which `tsconfig` JSON file to use.
 An inline compiler options object can also be specified instead of the path to a file.

-By default, TSJest will do like `tsc` and use the project's `tsconfig.json` file.
+By default, it'll use the default TypeScript and use the project's `tsconfig.json` file.
 If it cannot find one, it'll use defaults TypeScript compiler options (except `es5` is used as target instead of `es3`).

 If you need to use defaults and force TSJest to use the defaults even if there is a `tsconfig.json`, you can set this option to `false`.